You are here

 A mechanical means of supporting a microphone above a sound source.
 Many microphone stands are supplied with a ‘boom arm’ affixed to the top of the stand’s main vertical mast.
 The term may also be applied to larger, remotely controlled microphone supports used in film and TV studios, or even to the handheld ‘fishpoles’ used by film and TV sound recordists.

-A single gain control which allows the range of frequencies passing through a filter to be either amplified or attenuated.
+A single gain control to adjust the level of a range of frequencies passing through a filter or equaliser to be amplified or attenuated.
 The centre position is usually the 'flat' or 'no effect' position.
+This kind of control is found on shelf, parametric and graphic qualisers (high- and low-pass do not have cut/boost controls).

-The process of mixing two or more recorded tracks together and re-recording these onto another track.
+The process of mixing two or more recorded tracks together and re-recording the result onto another track.

 A physical obstruction to sound waves, such as a wall, or a large solid object.
-When sound waves reach a boundary they create a high pressure area at the surface.
+When sound waves reach a boundary they create a high pressure area at the surface which is typically perceived as a build up in the level of low frequencies.

 A specialised microphone where the diaphragm is placed very close to a boundary (eg. wall, floor or ceiling).
 In this position the direct and reflected sound adds constructively, giving a 6dB increase in sensitivity.
 It also avoids the comb-filtering that can occur when a conventionally placed microphone captures the direct sound along with strong first reflections from nearby boundaries.
 Also known as PZM or Pressure Zone Microphone.